Italian Easter Bread with Dyed Eggs

 Eggs were also originally forbidden during Lent (the 40 days before Easter), so when the big day came perhaps it was time to enjoy them again with gusto.

-My family is Italian Catholic on my maternal grandfather’s side, and while I spent many Easters wriggling on a pew in church before visiting my Great Grammy in Everett, MA with my sisters and cousins, where we lined up for the obligatory douse of Grammy’s holy water, I don’t remember ever having Italian Easter Bread.
+My family is Italian Catholic on my maternal grandfather’s side, and while I spent many Easters wriggling on a pew in church before visiting my Great Grammy in Everett, MA with my sisters and cousins, where we lined up for the obligatory douse of Grammy’s holy water, I don’t remember ever having Italian Easter Bread with dyed eggs.

 Surely I would have remembered a sweet, braided bread with dyed Easter eggs snuggled down inside, right?

-Well, after years of admiring Italian Easter Bread with dyed eggs when it showed up in magazines and on food blogs each spring, this year I decided to make my own.
+After years of admiring Italian Easter Bread when it showed up in the food world each spring, I finally decided to make my own.

 Then, I mixed a bit of brown gel food coloring with water and got out a fresh toothbrush.
 By dipping the head of the toothbrush into the dye and then running my thumb over it, I was able to “spray” speckles of brown onto the eggs.
 I practiced first onto a paper towel and suggest you do the same.